Fish Dog Toy Pattern

 Row 50

-Fasten off the first panel, make panel 2 in color B.
+Fasten off the first panel, make motif 2 with color B.

-After last row on second panel - DO NOT FASTEN OFF
+🚨 After finishing the last row on the second panel - DO NOT FASTEN OFF 🚨

-Put both panels together, sc around to combine panels.
+Put both motifs together, sc through both layers around the edge to combine panels. (optionally align using st markers to keep them straight)

 Back to blog